cjo20/EdisonVoltage/README.md

 The python script, report_voltages.py, gives an example of how to use this interface.

+Running `sudo make install` will install `voltage_server` as a service and start automatically when the edison starts.
+This is thoroughly untested.

 For OpenAPS users that want to log voltage to nightscout, I use the following two files: https://gist.github.com/cjo20/42ce5227cc1412513448da17f5f1ab84